 The need for independent thinking and ideas on human rights could not be greater.

-The Human Rights Council is only seven years old and faces enormous challenges if it is to successfully and effectively implement its mandate.
+The Human Rights Council is 12 years old and faces enormous challenges if it is to successfully and effectively implement its mandate.
 After an uncertain start, the Council is generally seen (at least among delegates accredited to it) to have strengthened its performance over recent years.
 Yet belief in this qualitative improvement is largely based on anecdotal evidence and on the proactive role of the Council in responding to important human rights crises such as those in Libya and Syria.
 There is a distinct lack of empirical research that might prove (or disprove) the perception, held by Geneva-based decision makers, that the Council is gradually beginning to deliver on its mandate.
 The lack of such evidence-based research probably explains the disconnect between perceptions of the Council inside and outside of Geneva, and the skepticism which often greets the work of the body among non-Geneva policy-makers and policy-shapers.

 The relative lack of independent and widely accessible policy analysis and advice also impacts negatively on the effectiveness of the Council’s mechanisms, including treaty bodies and Special Procedures; on other United Nations bodies, programmes and processes which have an important bearing on human rights including, inter alia, the General Assembly’s Third Committee, the Security Council, the United Nations Secretariat, the Office of the High Commissioner for Human Rights and the United Nations Development Programme; and on regional and national human rights mechanisms.